Marburg, Queensland: Amenities

-A quirky street library was installed in the park in the centre of the town by the Marburg Residents Association.
+A street library was installed in the park in the centre of the town by the Marburg Residents Association.
 It includes a reading room in the form of a typical Australian outhouse.

 Attractions

 'Woodlands' is Marburg's finest building.
 It is an example of the nineteenth century plantation owner's residence and for its historic significance in relation to the development of various primary industries in Queensland.
 It was built between 1888 and 1891 by Thomas Lorrimar Smith who was the owner of the sawmill, sugarmill, distillery and other business interests in the region.

 At present the property serves as a centre for functions such as weddings, business meetings and conferences.

 Events

 The Marburg Black Snake Creek Festival is an annual event held in October and features musicians and other attractions.